Aleafy/Aleafy.github.io/_pages/about.md

 My research interests include video generation and editing, intrinsic representations, and multimodal learning.
-I focus on building controllable and temporally consistent AIGC systems for video and 3D visual content.
+I focus on building controllable and world-consistent AIGC systems for video and 3D visual content.
 My recent work explores modeling intrinsic factors such as appearance, lighting, and materials to enable structured and interpretable visual representations.